When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 God is a God of restoration—but restoration doesn’t begin with silence.

-It begins with consequences.
+It begins with truth, boundaries and consequences.

 God hates abuse.